cdelorme/go-multiconf/readme.md

 _Your configuration object `c` from earlier will now be populated and you can begin using it._

+## tests

+This software comes with a complete suite of isolated unit tests and full coverage that can be validated with:

+	go test -v -race -coverprofile=coverage.out
+	go tool cover -html=coverage.out

 ## design

 The design of this project was inspired over the past year using separate projects I had constructed to manage each facet of configuration independently.
 Over time I realized that I always ended up with the same structure for loading configuration, but the result was a bit messy and complicated due to all the manipulation.